JPho-source/Occupancy-Detection-Modeling-of-Bee-Species/README.md

 # Occupancy-Detection Modeling of Bee Species

-This repository contains the code and data used for Occupancy Detection Modeling (ODM) using participatory science data from the paper:

-> "Effects of habitat complexity on urban bee occupancy eclipse those of urbanization and flower diversity"
+This repository contains the data, analysis code, and supplementary materials for the paper: "Effects of habitat complexity on urban bee occupancy eclipse those of urbanization and flower diversity".
+The repository is organized to allow full reproduction of the analyses and figures presented in the paper.

 ---